 What We Liked

-- Uses gel fiber filling to keep you feeling cool and comfortable
+- Uses gel fiber filling to keep you feeling fresh and comfortable

 - Tailoring supports pillow from shifting around